Professor Andrew Jalil

 Jalil Teaching Outside 2017

-This course examines the role of macroeconomic policy and financial markets in U.S. business cycles.
-Key topics include monetary and fiscal policy, stock and bond markets, financial crises, and banking panics.
+This course examines the interaction between monetary policy and financial markets.
+Key topics include business cycles, stock and bond markets, and banking panics.
 Students will learn how to analyze the financial market implications of Federal Reserve policy.
-The course incorporates insights from economic history to understand the major macroeconomic policy challenges facing the United States today.
-Prerequisite: Economics 251.
+The course incorporates insights from economic history to understand the monetary policy challenges facing the U.S. macroeconomy today.
+Prerequisite: Econ 251.

 This course is devoted to answering the fundamental questions macroeconomists study.
 Why are some countries rich and others poor?
 What causes economic growth?
 Why do we have recessions and what can policymakers do to fight them?